 Alliance in Motion Global did not pass the 8-Point Test.
 We believe that the AIM Global is a Pyramid Scam.

 An investment contract, according to the Amended IRR of R.A 8799, is a transaction or scheme whereby a person invests his money in a common enterprise.
 Then, he is led to expect profits primarily from the efforts of others.

 We think that the company sells an investment contract that requires registration and a Secondary License from the SEC.
-Its business model satisfies all the requisites of a security.
+The company’s business model satisfies all the requisites of security.

 First, a person invests his money by paying the global package worth Php6,980.

 Second, there is a common enterprise when two or more investors “pool” their resources.
 In this case, the invested money is under the control of Alliance in Motion Global, Inc.

 Then, the company determines as to what to do with the amount.
 The enterprise uses a portion of the money while a fraction is paid to pay the agreed returns to its members.